Headstock

 Soundboard

-The soundboard is an essential part of the guitar‘s anatomy and refers to the top of the guitar’s body, which houses the bridge and sound hole.
+The soundboard is an essential part of the guitar‘s anatomy and refers to the top of the guitar’s body, which houses the bridge and soundhole.

 Acoustic guitars rely on resonance to project sound.
-The soundboard resonates due to the bridge being fixed to the soundboard which vibrates due to the guitar strings running directly over the saddle which is located in the middle of the bridge.
+The soundboard vibrates due to the bridge being fixed to the soundboard which vibrates due to the guitar strings running directly over the saddle which is located in the middle of the bridge.

 Strings are typically fed through small holes in the bridge and locked in place by the bridge pins (also referred to as fixing pegs) which are pushed directly into the string holes, located on the bridge.